-Student may certify a major in biology or zoology after the completion of 24 semester hours of credit.
-A cumulative GPA of 2.0 or higher is also required.
-Majors in biology and zoology will be assigned a faculty advisor in the School of Biological Sciences.
+Students may certify in biology or zoology after the completion of 24 semester hours of credit and with a cumulative GPA of 2.0 or higher.
+Majors in biology and zoology will be assigned an advisor in the School of Biological Sciences.

 Students can choose biology or zoology as a second major.
 To declare a second major, students must have completed 60 semester hours of credit and have a GPA of 2.0 or above.

-To certify biology or zoology major or as a second major, please contact SBS in 301 Abelson Hall.
+To certify in a biology or zoology major, please contact SBS in 301 Abelson Hall.

 If you have questions about the biology or zoology majors, please feel free to contact us.
 You are welcome to come by the office of the School of Biological Sciences in 301 Abelson Hall on the Pullman campus or contact one of the following individuals by email:

 |R. Dave Evans||rdevans at wsu.edu||Associate Director for Undergraduate Studies|

 1. Mastery of fundamental biological concepts and an ability to integrate this conceptual knowledge across different field within the discipline

 2. Use critical thinking and scientific skills to analyze and solve problems.